istio/istio.io/content/en/docs/ops/best-practices/traffic-management/index.md

 1. Have a clear lookup order in case there is more than one destination rule for the same host.

-## Split large virtual services and destination rules into multiple resources
+## Split large virtual services and destination rules into multiple resources {#split-virtual-services}

 In situations where it is inconvenient to define the complete set of route rules or policies for a particular host in a single `VirtualService` or `DestinationRule` resource, it may be preferable to incrementally specify